 Programs and Services

-WAVES staff is available to consult with any member of the Mason community about alcohol or drug issues, personal health matters, or inter-personal violence issues such as stalking, intimate partner violence or sexual assault.
-WAVES provides information on campus and local resources and works to connect students with the appropriate offices.
-Students with substance-related conduct infractions are often referred to WAVES for assessments.
+SSAC staff is available to consult with any member of the Mason community about alcohol or drug issues, personal health matters, or inter-personal violence issues such as stalking, intimate partner violence or sexual assault.
+SSAC provides information on campus and local resources and works to connect students with the appropriate offices.
+Students with substance-related conduct infractions are often referred to SSAC for assessments.

-WAVES offers students a variety of learning and leadership opportunities.
-WAVES trains graduate interns, peer health educators, peer advocates and office assistants to help facilitate educational programs, provide direct support to students, volunteer at WAVES events, and/or work in the office.
+SSAC offers students a variety of learning and leadership opportunities.
+SSAC trains graduate interns, peer health educators, peer advocates and office assistants to help facilitate educational programs, provide direct support to students, volunteer at SSAC events, and/or work in the office.

-WAVES staff provides individual support, including short-term interventions with students who have alcohol or drug concerns.
-WAVES supports survivors of interpersonal violence by responding to crisis needs (including emergency housing assistance), aid with reporting, guiding students to psychological, medical, legal and judicial resources and advocating for students within the Mason community.
+SSAC staff provides individual support, including short-term interventions with students who have alcohol or drug concerns.
+SSAC supports survivors of interpersonal violence by responding to crisis needs (including emergency housing assistance), aid with reporting, guiding students to psychological, medical, legal and judicial resources and advocating for students within the Mason community.
 This support is available 24 hours/day, 7 days/week during the academic year.

-In addition to individual support, WAVES runs several groups, including one for sexual assault survivors and another for students seeking to reduce their substance use.
+In addition to individual support, SSAC runs several groups, including one for sexual assault survivors and another for students seeking to reduce their substance use.